sabihk/soft/readme.md

 3) Edit Item    -> Click on the row to edit data, a modal with the item details will be displayed to edit and save.

-4) Delete Item  -> Not implemented.
+4) Delete Item  -> Click on the header checkbox or the td which contains checkbox to check/uncheck all checkboxes.
+                    If at least 1 checkbox is checked then 'Delete' button will be displayed.

 Code Architecture/Design
 ---------------------------